richafnu/Viva/Viva/insights/advanced/analyst/templates/power-bi-faq-troubleshoot.md

 Here are a few errors you might encounter, and what might be causing them.

+>[!Important]
+>Certain reports use multiple data sources.
+If you see multiple entries for different data sources in the Data source settings, you might need to repeat the resolution steps for each data source.

 ### The import VivaInsight.Data matches no exports.
 Did you miss a module reference?

 If you get this error, you aren't using the June 2022 version of Power BI Desktop or newer: